Made to Measure

 Depending on their indoor environment, blinds are often exposed to dust, grease, pollen, and bacteria, as well as strong UV rays from the outdoors.
 Wooden blinds are especially prone to dust due to the slats lying horizontally.
 However, cleaning wooden blinds and getting them to look good as new again couldn’t be easier.

 Whether you’re looking for the best way to clean wooden blinds, how to clean wooden venetian blinds or how to clean wooden blinds with tapes, all without taking them down, we cover it all in our comprehensive guide.
+However, before we get started make sure you’ve confirmed suitable cleaning methods with your manufacturer as certain slat styles may not be suitable for some of the cleaning methods below.

 The easiest method for cleaning wooden blinds is to dust them frequently as part of your regular cleaning routine!
 Simply open the slats and run a soft feather duster or microfibre cloth along each one.